adarwoo/ulogger/README.md

-# ULog Console
+# ULogger

-The ULog console is as traces/logs viewer for AVR firmware using the ULog library.
+The ULogger is the viewer for all logs created from the ULog API.
 For more on the ULog AVR logger - check the asx project.

 It is required to view the traces of ULog - but conveniently also replaces your serial console viewer.